deltaepsilon/jupiter/notes/GTD.md

 ## Archive

+- [x] Write tests for db.ts
+- [x] Streamline ingestion and indexing - Speed up the daemon first - Filesystem db access is a likely culprit.
+Consider keeping DBs in memory and writing async - Consider converting create-queue to a multiplex of 1, or switching to multiplex
 - [x] Handle files with identical filenames: https://photos.google.com/u/1/search/DSC01845.JPG
 - [x] File progress is getting hung for some files.
 - [x] Display file-level progress